 Pro Tip: Skip Petiscos & Granitos if you want a reliable meal.
 Casa Da Velha Fonte is the top-rated restaurant in Monsanto and a short walk away.
 Go to Petiscos & Granitos for a drink on the terrace and let the view do the work.

-Some visitors find the faceless design unsettling — that reaction means you’re looking at them correctly.
+Some visitors find the faceless design unsettling.
+That reaction means you’re looking at them correctly.

 monsanto the honest guide to the granite village 5